-There are several ways in which the owner can help a pet accept loud or annoying noises.
+There are several ways in which you can help your pet accept loud or annoying sounds.

 Avoid the noise.
 Never take your pet to places where he may be exposed to loud noises, especially if your pet is young.

 Create a quiet, safe haven.
 During times of unavoidable noise (like a thunderstorm), teach your pet to take refuge.
-A basement, a box or cage with cushions, or even a closet may be appropriate.
+A basement, a box or cage with cushions, or even a closet where they feel comfortable may be appropriate.

 Zero tolerance.
 Do not pet or reward an animal experiencing noise phobia.
 He could realize that by acting in this way he attracts your attention.